Spice Cake with Maple Syrup Cream Cheese Icing

 Updated October 6, 2024

 In addition to spices and herbs, balance, freshness and digestibility are other key elements in Ayurvedic cooking, and baking.
-Balanced flavour (based on the six tastes in Ayurveda- sweet, sour, salty, pungent, bitter, astringent), using fresh ingredients (the least refined and processed the better), and adding spices to help digest the food and support the body’s innate intelligence.
+Balanced flavour (based on the six tastes in Ayurveda- sweet, sour, salty, pungent, bitter, astringent), using fresh ingredients (the least refined and processed the better), and adding spices to further help break down, absorb and assimilate the food.

 Cloves - opens the channels without aggravating pitta dosha